 If people consume more carbohydrates than they need at the time, the body stores some of these carbohydrates within cells (as glycogen) and converts the rest to fat.
 Glycogen is a complex carbohydrate that the body can easily and rapidly convert to energy.
 Glycogen is stored in the liver and the muscles.
 Muscles use glycogen for energy during periods of intense exercise.
 The amount of carbohydrates stored as glycogen can provide almost a day’s worth of calories.
 A few other body tissues store carbohydrates as complex carbohydrates that cannot be used to provide energy.

-Most authorities recommend that about 50 to 55% of total daily calories should consist of carbohydrates.
+Most authorities recommend that about 50 to 55% of total daily calories should consist of carbohydrates, most coming from fruits, vegetables. beans and legumes, and unrefined grains.
 Fewer than 10% of total daily calories should come from added sugars.
 Added sugars are syrups and other caloric sweeteners used in other food products.
 Added sugars are listed as an ingredient in food labels.
 They include brown sugar, corn sweetener, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, invert sugar, lactose, malt syrup, maltose, molasses, raw sugar, sucrose, trehalose, and turbinado sugar.
 Naturally occurring sugars, such as those in fruit or milk, are not added sugars.

 The glycemic index of a carbohydrate represents how quickly its consumption increases blood sugar levels.
 Values range from 1 (the slowest) to 100 (the fastest, the index of pure glucose).
 However, how quickly the level actually increases also depends on what other foods are ingested at the same time and other factors.